SillyFreak/typst-bullseye/src/lib.typ

 ///
 /// When HTML is supported, this is equivalent to Typst's built-in
 /// #link("https://staging.typst.app/docs/reference/html/")[`std.html`]\; otherwise, it's the
-/// Bullseye module documented below.
-That module doesn't _support_ HTML, it just makes sure that
+/// #link(<mod-html>)[Bullseye `html` module] documented below.
+That module doesn't _support_ HTML,
-/// calls to the html module that don't end up in a document don't prevent compilation.
+/// it just makes sure that calls to the html module that don't end up in a document don't prevent
+/// compilation.
 ///
-/// This is a polyfill for an unstable Typst module.
-It may not properly emulate the built-in
+/// This is a stub for an unstable Typst module.
+It may not properly emulate the built-in module
-/// module (i.e. miss functions; no functionality beyond that is intended) if it is changed before
+/// (i.e. miss functions; no functionality beyond that is intended) if it is changed before
 /// stabilization.
 ///
 /// -> module